Brayden Bulger injured in Hilton Head pedestrian accident, S

 NC State student Brayden Bulger hospitalized with severe injuries after Hilton Head hit-and-run

-Brayden Bulger, 20, was seriously injured in a hit-and-run pedestrian accident on Palmetto Bay Road in Hilton Head early Sunday, according to the South Carolina Highway Patrol.
+Brayden Bulger, a 20-year-old North Carolina State University student, was seriously injured in a hit-and-run pedestrian crash on Palmetto Bay Road in Hilton Head early Sunday, according to the South Carolina Highway Patrol.

-A dark gray SUV traveling at an estimated 45 to 55 mph struck the victim as he walked on the grass with friends around 1:30 a.m., witnesses told investigators.
-The driver then fled the scene without stopping.
+A dark gray SUV traveling at an estimated 45 to 55 mph struck him as he walked on the grass with friends around 1:30 a.m., witnesses said.
+The driver fled the scene.

-The North Carolina State University sophomore was taken to Savannah Memorial Hospital.
+Bulger was taken to Savannah Memorial Hospital.
 He suffered a brain injury and a broken jaw but remains in stable condition.
-His fraternity, Sigma Phi Epsilon, launched a fundraiser that has collected nearly $50,000 to assist with his medical recovery.
+His fraternity launched a fundraiser that has collected nearly $50,000 for his medical recovery.

 South Carolina personal injury framework